Manny Wilkins

-Manny Wilkins Jr. (born November 5, 1995) is an American professional football quarterback for the St. Louis Battlehawks of the United Football League (UFL).
+Manny Wilkins Jr. (born November 5, 1995) is an American professional football quarterback.
 He played college football for Arizona State.
 After going undrafted in the 2019 NFL draft, Wilkins signed with the Green Bay Packers of the National Football League (NFL), but was released the following year, in 2020.
-After a three-year hiatus, in 2023, Wilkins was picked up by the St. Louis Battlehawks, then of the XFL, now of the UFL, where he has continued to play as starting quarterback.
+After a three-year hiatus, in 2023, Wilkins was picked up by the St. Louis Battlehawks, then of the XFL, now of the UFL, where he began as a backup and eventually progressed to the team's starting quarterback.

 Early life

 When Wilkins was 16, he was identified as a talented prospect.

 Wilkins's father, Manny Wilkins Sr., died when Manny was 10 years old in 2006.
 Wilkins relocated to Texas with his mother in 2008, where he played football at Elkins High School.
 He relocated back to California to live with his aunt and uncle and started at quarterback while attending San Marin High School in Novato, California.